meilisearch/documentation/learn/getting_started/main_features.md

 - Is it a good idea to link one-way association or should it be the Synonyms page?
 This link does take the user to the synonyms page so it shouldn't be a problem
 - Do I need to include examples?
 I don't think so.
 The Synonyms and Stop words pages are pretty brief, too much info here will make them useless.
 But is this detail enough for demonstration purposes?
 Maybe add a gif and update the examples I used in the text accordingly?
+- Not sure if gifs is a good idea for stop words.
+Any suggestions?

 MeiliSearch allows you to create a list of words that is ignored in your search queries.
 These words are called stop words.
 A good example is the word `the` in English.

-Adding `the` to your stop words list will mean that MeiliSearch will ignore all documents containing this word improving the speed and relevancy of your search.
+If you search for `the cat` with the current settings, MeiliSearch will return a lot of results but not all of them will be relevant.
+After adding `the` to your list of stop words, MeiliSearch will ignore all documents containing `the` and return the ones with `cat` improving the speed and relevancy of your search.

 You can read more about stop words in our [dedicated guide](/reference/features/stop_words.md).

 A list of synonyms is useful if you have multiple words with the same meaning in your dataset.
 This will make your search results more relevant.
-So if you have `San Francisco` and `SF` set as synonyms, searching for either words will show the same results.
+So if you have `winnie` and `piglet` set as synonyms, searching for either words will show the same results.

+-> Need to create a gif

 The only exception is one-way association, you can read more about it in our [dedicated guide](/reference/features/synonyms.md#one-way-association).

 ### ranking rules